awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 + [time to live (TTL)](#route-53-concepts-time-to-live)

 **alias record**
 A type of record that you can create with Amazon Route 53 to route traffic to AWS resources such as Amazon CloudFront distributions and Amazon S3 buckets\.
-For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md)\.
+For more information, see [Choosing between alias and non\-alias records](resource-record-sets-choosing-alias-non-alias.md)\.

 **authoritative name server**
 A name server that has definitive information about one part of the Domain Name System \(DNS\) and that responds to requests from a DNS resolver by returning the applicable information\.
 For example, an authoritative name server for the \.com top\-level domain \(TLD\) knows the names of the name servers for every registered \.com domain\.
 When a \.com authoritative name server receives a request from a DNS resolver for example\.com, it responds with the names of the name servers for the DNS service for the example\.com domain\.